Sraleik/undetermini/README.md

 - [ ] display who si cheapest and by how much
 - [ ] display who is most accurate and by how much
 - [ ] display who is fastest and by how much
+- [ ] give accuracy fonction as a parameter

 ### Documentation